Affiliate Marketing

 b) Generating Leads

-A generating leads page is often used by affiliates who play the long game.
-You’re not just sending affiliate traffic to the current offer you’re promoting.
-You are using it to also create a second stream of affiliate traffic, and that is an email list.
+A lead generation page is often used by affiliates who play the long game.
+You're not just sending affiliate traffic to the current offer you're promoting—you're also building a second stream of affiliate traffic in the form of an email list.

 2. The Affiliate Landing Page Title